tamminhdao/jekyll-now/_posts/2017-06-17-FifthWeek.md

 ```

 With the code properly set up with DI, let's turn to the test.
-Let's write out the easy part first, and put some questions mark in the tricky parts.
+Let's write out the easy part first, and put some question marks in the tricky parts.

 ```java
 public class UserInputReceiverTest {